wlox/wlox/README.md

 =========
 WLOXE is an open source alternative currency exchange, created to facilitate the exchange of alternative currencies (*alt-currencies*) for multiple fiat currencies.
 At this point, the only alt-currency supported is **Bitcoin**.
 It is not difficult, however, to adapt this project for the use of other alt-currencies.

+WLOX is configured to use Crypto Capital Corporation as a banking services provider.
+For more information about them, please visit http://www.cryptocapital.co.

 The purpose of this document is to walk you throught the process of a typical setup of the app using a bitcoind server.
 We will also cover basic (i.e. logo) branding of the exchange.

 To set up WLOXE, you will need the following: